clash-lang/clash-compiler/HACKING.rst

 The repository also contains other libraries.
 These either provide additional functionality which is not required, or are not yet production-ready.
 These are

-``clash-cores``

-  A collection of IP cores for use in Clash designs.
-Currently, this includes Lattice Ice IO cores, SPI (with slaves implemented with the Lattice SBIO found on Lattice FPGAs), a UART and support for Xilinx floating point IP.

-  .. note:: This library is optional, and is not required to use Clash.
-In
-    the future it may be extended with additional IP cores.

 ``clash-cosim``

   Co-simulation for Clash, allowing Verilog to be run inline as though it were